proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

 ### Step 4: Setup OpenVPN Access Server

-After we have ssh'ed into the machine, we have to setup the OpenVPN Access Server.
+After we have ssh'ed into the machine, we have to set up the OpenVPN Access Server.

-- Before that it's a good practice to update and upgrade your system via
+- Before that, it's a good practice to update and upgrade your system via
   ```sh
   sudo apt update
   sudo apt upgrade